 top of page

 As a teenager I watched the Vietnam War getting bigger and bigger.
-By the time I turned twenty,
+By the time I turned twenty one,

 I was up to my neck in it.